Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 Ehud

-Buy the tech not into the brand (Score:4, Insightful)
+Buy the tech not into the brand (Score:5, Insightful)

 2. SMS Messaging (unlimited on my plan)